im-Goodman/ULS/README.md

 **Step3** Run "DASH_Sim_v0".

-The functions of "ULS_cpp/main.cpp" and "ULS.py" are implemented in the same way.
-The latter is proposed only for scalability evaluation.
+Note that the implementation of scheduling algorithms (e.g., ULS) in C++ is functionally equivalent to that in Python.
+It is introduced for scalability evaluation.